AI @ General Electric

 2024 Q4

-GE HealthCare accelerates AI adoption by integrating third-party AI applications into major medical imaging platforms; GE Vernova utilizes AI/ML to optimize renewable energy trading and risk management.
+GE HealthCare accelerates AI adoption integrating third-party AI applications into imaging platforms; GE Vernova advances AI/ML for renewable energy trading optimization; predictive maintenance models further reduce equipment downtime and increase efficiency; GE HealthCare collaborates with RadNet to transform imaging using AI.

 2024 Q3